craftdocs/craft-extension-inspirations/hacker-news-top-10/README.md

 ![hackerNewsTop10](https://user-images.githubusercontent.com/2445418/144196658-c85a8598-4950-429e-807a-2b305b4c0aab.gif)

+## Run this extension

+For instructions how to get started and test this extension, visit its [CraftX introduction](https://www.craft.do/s/OhmDYXrBwI2wZS/b/B7626434-BB54-450E-8C2E-7D67D4C30431/Hacker_News).

 ## Building

 Simply run `npm install` and then `npn run build` to generate the .craftX file which can be installed.